 This is a labelling collaboration with the outdoor photographer Miles Stephenson (instagram).
 Miles captured this panorama of the Cascades from near Sunrise, in Mount Rainier National Park.

 I just had to label it, and found Glacier Peak, The Tooth, Granite Mountain and many more of my favorite Pacific Northwest peaks in the layers.

 These prints are high-quality photographic prints using archival materials; the proceeds support both artists.
 Contact me for other sizes and mounting options.

 North Cascades Collaboration with Drawn To High Places

 This piece is a collaboration with PNW artist Nikki Frumkin, a.k.a.
 Drawn To High Places.
 I overlaid labels on the Drawn to High Places view of Forbidden Peak and the North Cascades as seen from Boston Peak.

-The smaller pieces are giclée printed in Nikki's studio.
+The smaller pieces are giclée printed in Nikki's studio - please order them from Nikki’s site here.
 The larger 16" x 20" print is on Kodak ENDURA paper, on a black-edged gallery standout mount for wall display.

 Bugaboos and Canadian Rockies 360° Panorama

 I took this panorama from the false summit of Pigeon Spire, the most popular technical climb in the Bugaboos, British Columbia, Canada.